scottsappen/mongodb-mcp-ec2-nginx-https/README.md

 Notes:
 - Validated with Node 20.x (NodeSource) and modelcontextprotocol/inspector@latest
 - Renewal is automatic; if you’re paranoid, add a root cron to reload NGINX after certbot renew.
+- This is just for a sanity check or a smoketest if you will.
+In a real world scenario, you would implement real security among other things.

 <br>